tenforwardconsulting/subspace/README.md

 e.g. To run only the alienvault tasks (all of which have been tagged with the 'alienvault' tag): `subspace provision dev --tags=alienvault`

+### `subspace maintain <environment>`

+Runs the playbook at `config/provision/<environment.yml>` but only the tasks tagged with "maintenance".

+You can pass certain options through to the `ansible-playbook` command.
+See [the maintain command](lib/subspace/commands/maintain.rb) for the current list.

+At the time of this writing, we pass through the `ansible-playbook` "limit" option.

+e.g. To run only on the host "prod-web1": `subspace maintain production --limit=prod-web1`

 #### Tagged roles

 Role       | Tags                      | Comment